kodoshi/flutter_1/README.md

 ## Mobile

-Commands to start the Flutter app in mobile folder:
+Commands to start the Flutter app in /mobile folder:

 `flutter pub get`